Louse: Description

 Chewing lice are also flattened and can be slightly larger than sucking lice, ranging in length from 0.5 to 6 mm.
 They are similar to sucking lice in form but the head is wider than the thorax and all species have compound eyes.
 There are no ocelli and the mouthparts are adapted for chewing.
 The antennae have three to five segments and are slender in the suborder Ischnocera, but club-shaped in the suborder Amblycera.
 The legs are short and robust, and terminated by one or two claws.
 Some species of chewing lice house symbiotic bacteria in bacteriocytes in their bodies.
 These may assist in digestion because if the insect is deprived of them, it will die.

 Lice are usually cryptically coloured to match the fur or feathers of the host.
-A louse's color varies from pale beige to dark gray; however, if feeding on blood, it may become considerably darker.
+A louse's colour varies from pale beige to dark grey; however, if feeding on blood, it may become considerably darker.

 Female lice are usually more common than males, and some species are parthenogenetic, with young developing from unfertilized eggs.
 A louse's egg is commonly called a nit.
 Many lice attach their eggs to their hosts' hair with specialized saliva; the saliva/hair bond is very difficult to sever without specialized products.
 Lice inhabiting birds, however, may simply leave their eggs in parts of the body inaccessible to preening, such as the interior of feather shafts.
 Living louse eggs tend to be pale whitish, whereas dead louse eggs are yellower.
 Lice are exopterygotes, being born as miniature versions of the adult, known as nymphs.
 The young moult three times before reaching the final adult form, usually within a month after hatching.

 Humans host three different kinds of lice: head lice, body lice, and pubic lice.
 Head lice and body lice are subspecies of Pediculus humanus, and pubic lice are a separate species, Pthirus pubis.
 Lice infestations can be controlled with lice combs, and medicated shampoos or washes.